holzigerTyp/TaskHubJS/README.md

 #### Important information
 I am right at the starting point of the project so it is possible that some bugs are still there and some features are not included yet.
-I try to give my best to bring this project always on so stay tuned for the first release of this project.
+I try to give my best to bring this project always on so stay tuned for the coming releases of this project.

 ## ☕ Get started